 Himlung Himal Expedition

-During the first day of your Himlung Expedition itinerary, upon your arrival at the Tribhuvan International Airport (TIA), our representative will pick you up at the airport terminal.
+During the first day of your Himlung expedition itinerary, upon your arrival at the Tribhuvan International Airport (TIA), our representative will pick you up at the airport terminal.
 From the airport, you will be transported in a comfortable private vehicle to your hotel, which will be a short drive.

 After settling in at your hotel and getting refreshed, you can check out the nearby highlights of this vibrant city or just stroll around the streets, checking out cafes and restaurants to shake off the jet lag.
 You can also visit our office for any kind of assistance; your overall Himlung Himal Expedition briefing will take place tomorrow.